 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-There is nothing better in the fall than a cozy meal full of harvest vegetables and this fall apart top round roast is one of the most enjoyable meals our family has.
-I love to change things up when I cooks this, but usually sticks to the standard start for my recipe.
-All the flavours of your hard work from the season mixed into one delicious dish.
+There is nothing better in the fall than a cozy meal full of harvested vegetables, and this fall-apart round roast is one of our family’s most enjoyable meals.
+I love to change things up when I cook this, but I usually stick to my recipe’s standard start.
+All the flavors of your hard work from the season are mixed into one delicious dish.

-This recipe is best used with a rump roast, top round roast, or sirloin tip.
-This is a slow roasting method at a low heat which is good for tougher cuts of beef.
+This recipe best uses a rump roast, top round roast, or sirloin tip.
+This is a slow roasting method at a low heat, which is good for tougher cuts of beef.

 What kind of beef is used for roast beef?